Here are some tried and true ways to bring out the best in your kids so you end up with amazing family photos!

-I would avoid very bright, neon colors or fabrics that easily wrinkle.
-Some white is okay in your wardrobe, but be careful that it doesn’t get dirty.
-If you have little ones in dresses, find a way to cover diapers and underwear (e.g. diaper cover, tights, leggings, etc.).
-You can go super dressy or super casual, that’s totally up to you, but if you go casual, I would at least wear nice shoes (no dingy sneakers).
+I want your photos to reflect your unique personal style.
+However, I will say, neon colors never photograph well so please avoid them if possible.
+You may also want to avoid fabrics that easily wrinkle.
+You can go dressy or casual, that’s totally up to you, but if you go casual, I would at least wear nice shoes (i.e. no dingy sneakers).
 If you’re having a hard time deciding what to wear, feel free to send me pictures.
 I’m happy to provide input and help you choose an outfit!
 Pinterest is also a great place to go for wardrobe inspiration.

 For Girls: If you put your child in a dress, please cover her underwear or diaper with bloomers, biker shorts, leggings, or tights.
 Little kids move around a lot, and you don't want to ruin a good take just because your little one accidentally opened her legs exposing her underwear.